dwslab/melt/README.md

 Contains various tools to evaluate the performance of matchers and to analyze their result.

 ### matching-jena
-Contains [Jena-based](https://jena.apache.org/) classes related to matcher development as well as additional services
-such as caching of source and target ontologies.
+Contains [Jena-based](https://jena.apache.org/) classes related to matcher development as well as additional services such as caching of source and target ontologies.

 ### matching-jena-matchers
-Contains modularized matchers that can be used to quickly
-assemble matching systems.
-Note that it is possible to easily chain those matchers
-building a matching pipeline.
+Contains modularized matchers that can be used to quickly assemble matching systems.
+Note that it is possible to easily chain those matchers building a matching pipeline.

 ### matching-ml
 The machine learning extension for MELT.
-Currently [gensim](https://radimrehurek.com/gensim/) is supported.
-The ML
-extension allows to communicate with a Python backend.
+Currently, [gensim](https://radimrehurek.com/gensim/) is supported.
+The ML extension allows to communicate with a Python backend.

 ### matching-owlapi
-Contains OWL-API-based classes related to matcher development as well as additional services  such as caching of
-source and target ontologies.
+Contains OWL-API-based classes related to matcher development as well as additional services such as caching of source and target ontologies.

 ### matching-validation
 Contains various validation services to validate new tracks and test cases.
-Validation includes parseability by
-multiple libraries using different releases and further checks.
+Validation includes parseability by multiple libraries using different releases and further checks.

 ### seals-assembly
 Maven Plugin for creating a ZIP-file for the [SEALS platform](http://www.seals-project.eu/).